apache/servicecomb-mesher/docs/istio/router.md

 # Route Rule

-Instead of using CSE and route config to manage route, mesher supports Istio as a control plane to set route rule and follows the envoy API reference to manage route.
+Instead of using CSE and route config to manage routes, mesher supports Istio as a control plane to set route rules and follows the envoy API reference to manage routes.
 This page gives the examples to show how requests are routed between micro services.

 ## Mesher Configurations

 In **Consumer** router.yaml, you can set router.infra to define which router plugin mesher fetches from.
-The default router.infra  is cse, which means the routerule comes from route config in CSE config-center.
+The default router.infra is cse, which means the route rule comes from route config in CSE config-center.
 If router.infra is set to be pilotv2, the router.address is necessary, such as the in-cluster istio-pilot grpc address.

 > Notice that `infra: pilot` is deprecated since Istio removes the xDS v1 API from 0.7.1